Prem Singh Tamang: Personal life

-Tamang was born on 5 February 1968 in the Indian Gorkha family of Kalu Singh Tamang and Dhan Maya Tamang.
+Tamang was born on 5 February 1968 in the Nepali-speaking Kalu Singh Tamang and Dhan Maya Tamang.
 He hails from Singling Busty, West Sikkim.
 He graduated with a degree in Bachelors of Arts from Darjeeling Government College in 1988.
 After graduation, he worked as a teacher in a state-run school.
+He is married to Krishna Rai.
 His son is politician Aditya Tamang, who is also a member of Sikkim Legislative Assembly from Soreng-Chakung.

+In 2024, Tamang was conferred with the Gorkha Gaurav Samman 2024 award by the Nepali language daily Himalaya Darpan.

 Political career

 In 1990, he was appointed a graduate teacher under the HRD Department in the Government of Sikkim and served until 1993.

 Due to his active interest in social work and politics, he resigned from government service and started participating in the political activities of SDF.
 As the SDF candidate in the Soreng-Chakung constituency, West Sikkim, he was elected to the Sikkim Legislative Assembly in 1994.
-During his affiliations with the SDF party, he served as State Youth Convenor and Vice President.
+During his affiliations with the SDF party, he served as State Youth Convenor and Vice-President.